bobsomers/cubuild/README.md

 This compiled 3 source files (a C file, a C++ file, and a CUDA file) into a single executable called build-release.
-In particular, you'll notice that when it compiled the `add()` CUDA kernel, it printed some information about register and shared memory usage.
+In particular, you'll notice that when it compiled the `add()` CUDA kernel, it printed some information about register and constant/shared memory usage.
 This will be helpful later when playing with your thread/block launch sizes.

 There are currently 2 command line options, `-version` and `-verbose`.
 The version flag will